 The Comprehensive Examination consists of a public defence of the dissertation proposal.

-A Comprehensive Examination is set at the completion of all required course work, typically, held within six months of, and no more than one year from, the end of the candidate’s course work.
+A Comprehensive Examination is set at the completion of all required course work, and typically held within six months of -- and no more than one year from -- the end of the student's course work.

 Additional details on the Comprehensive Examination are available in the Graduate Program in Education Handbook.

-For regulations on the Dissertation Defence, please consult the Faculty of Graduate Studies calendar for more details.
+For regulations on the Dissertation Proposal & Dissertation Oral Examination, please consult the Faculty of Graduate Studies site for details.